sakshipainuly/BSC-IT-2SEM-OS-End-Term-Practical-2021/README.md

 <b>File 1:</b> 1, <b>File 2:</b> 4

 <p>Q2 Suppose that a disk drive has 100 cylinders numbered 0 to 99.
 The drive is currently serving a request at cylinder 24.
 The queue of pending requests in SCAN order is- 12, 26, 24, 4, 42, 8 and 50.
-Starting from the current head position, <b>Write a C program to calculate the total distance</b> that the disk arm moves to satisfy all the pending requests for each of the following disk scheduling algorithms.</p>
+Starting from the current head position, <b>Write a C program to  Implement SCAN Disk Scheduling Algorithm and calculate the total distance</b> that the disk arm moves.</p>